meyskens/linux-itf/src/kubernetes/resources/README.md

 ```

 You can see it made a `ReplicaSet` which it named `hello-world-deployment-5dc7657797`.
-Let's look into that using `kubectl describe rs hello-world-deployment-5dc7657797` (again `rs` is short for `replicaset` both work!
+Let's look into that using `kubectl describe rs hello-world-deployment-5dc7657797` (again `rs` is short for `replicaset`, both work!
 Oh also the name on your machine will be different)

 ```
 Name:           hello-world-deployment-5dc7657797